-These days, our wild St. Patrick’s Day activities (think green beer and Bailey’s) have been traded for kid-friendly fun.
-We’ve gathered up a bunch of festive St. Paddy’s Day crafts and activities that will get your crew excited about the holiday, whether you’ve got preschoolers or older kids.
+These days, our wild St. Patty’s Day activities (think green beer and Bailey’s) have been traded for kid-friendly fun.
+We’ve gathered up a bunch of festive St. Patrick’s Day crafts and activities that will get your crew excited about the holiday, whether you’ve got preschoolers or older kids.
 Keep reading to find your favorite.

 Whether your kiddo is looking to make a gift for a friend, or just expand their jewelry collection, this rainbow bracelet from Simple Everyday Mom is perfect.
 Brightly colored rainbow beads are strung up on stretchable cord, then attached to a cute, free printable!

 Let your kids get their craft on with these fun mosaic paper shamrocks from Happiness is Homemade.
 Simple paper shamrocks are covered in multi-colored squares for a handmade and unique craft that's perfect for St. Patty's.